Feyerabend/vm/jvm1/README.md

 The 'constant pool' have some similarities to a symbol table, but it is for the 'class'.
 The constant pool contains e.g. names of classes referenced, initial values of strings/numeric constants, and other things.
+The class loader must e.g. identify other referenced classes for loading, which here are explicit names for them.